Festival of India - ISKCON, Rathyatra 2009, Washington DC

 Smiling and waving during the parade is highly encouraged.
 The parade is seen by thousands and is televised nationally.

 A lot of volunteer help is needed for a large festival of this magnitude where tens of thousands of people are served free prasadam and get exposed to vedic culture, spiritual life, vegetarianism.

-Title = Festival of India - ISKCON Rathyatra, Washington DC, US - Pictures.
+>Title = Festival of India - ISKCON Rathyatra, Washington DC, US - Video.

 >Keywords = Festival, of, India, Rathyatra, 2009, Washington, DC, Hare, Krishna, Rama, ISKCON, Prabhupada, Srila, Bhagavad, Gita, Lord, Arjuna, veda, vedic, yoga, Upanishad, Upanishads, Vrindavan, ratha, yatra, hindu, Jagannath, puri, Radharani, july, 4th, parade, Independence, day, Free, Vegetarian, Feast, Indian, restaurant, Live, Music, Dance, Drama, Exibits, National, Mall, ourtripvideos, our, trip, videos, crlapindfrn, red, culture, spiritual, life, vegetarianism, video, Vishwa, Orissa, Balarama, Subhadra, changing, bodies, rath, US, USA, Chariots